ZKemstedt/flipflop/README.md

 * Any database
 * Come up with or Assume what else might be required

-Ta fram förslag till hur miljöerna ska byggas och hur deployment from test should be handled.
+Make a draft of how the environments should be set up and how deployment from test should be handled.

-important aspects:
 * Show how you manage users in respective environment
 * Deployment should be automized to a relevant degree
 * Some form of monitoring should be in place for relevant programs during production